Optimization-AI/NeurIPS2021_SOAP/Image/README.md

 ### Algorithm and Pretrained Models
 Proposed loss and the SOAP algorithm is implemented in SOAP.py \
 SOAP algorithm with **squared hinge (sqh)** surrogate loss are trained from ce_pretrained models. \
-The **pretrained models** for **CIFAR10, CIFAR100, Melanoma** data are provided in the https://drive.google.com/drive/folders/13Bxt0eLeOKNEPbwbq1oEeOLNo9AhnQvr?usp=sharing \
+The **pretrained models** for **CIFAR10, CIFAR100, Melanoma** data are provided in https://drive.google.com/drive/folders/13Bxt0eLeOKNEPbwbq1oEeOLNo9AhnQvr?usp=sharing \
 Unzip the downloaded models to: \
 **cepretainmodels/**:
 -  cifar10_resnet18_002.ckpt